zackhanni/soundslikesoma/_blogs/reverse-ghost-reverb-audio-effect.md

 date: 2023-01-22
 intro_image: 'images/blogs/spooky-audio-effects-ableton-mixing.webp'
 description: Instructions for a ghost-like reverb audio effect for vocals that is commonly used in movies, TV and music, and more!
-tags: [vocal mixing, reverb efect, audio effects]
+tags: [vocal mixing, reverb effect, audio effects]
 ---

 Sound like a ghost with this amazing sounding audio effect idea for vocals.